OmarAly23/CS321_Project/README.md

 ### Phase 3:
   - Implement the locking and synchronization and output the results back to a file.
   - Finalizing the project.

+### How to Run:
+  - after cloning the repo
+  - * make project
+  - ./project
+  - The output will be redirected to a text file called "output.txt"
+  - to recompile and run the source file
+  - make clean
+  - which will remove the output.txt and the executable file "project"
+  - Go TO *